coreyjdl/nedry/README.txt

-Uses Electron Js

-install to environment with command:
+install to environment with command:  npm i

-npm install electron --save-dev

-run terminal with python app "Central_Park_Control_Console"
+start terminal with: npm start